 At times, depending on the particular circumstances, we may undertake a financial viability assessment of generation, transmission and distribution licence applications if we consider it appropriate to do so.
+We will notify applicants for these types of licences if we require financial viability information.
 These types of licensable activities may also need to meet the strict prudential requirements of the Australian Energy Market Operator.